***READVERTISED*** The application process has closed. We are currently reviewing applications.

-Full details of the vacancy announcement are available on Health Jobs Uk and via the link below.
+Full details of our vacancy announcements are available on Health Jobs Uk and via the link below.

 If you are passionate about what you do and believe in making a difference, then we want to hear from you.

-This is a fixed-term contract to 1 April 2024.
+This was a fixed-term contract to 1 April 2024.
 Any Applicants with continuous NHS service will be offered on a secondment basis where possible

 Since the Covid-19 pandemic the majority of the team have been temporarily working from home.
 We have adopted the principles of agile working to support the flexibility and work/life balance of our people, focusing on what you do rather than where you do it.